Sergears/Nonogram_solver/README.md

 # Nonogram_solver
-A simple code to solve nonogram puzzles
+A simple code to solve nonogram puzzles.

 The code is capable of solving even the most difficult puzzles, and is optimized to be fast and memory efficient.
 Example of the code usage: